Matrix030/Matrix030/README.md

 # Rishikesh Gharat
+I run an absolute glass cannon of a build — Arch Linux.
+Tuned for maximum productivity… you know how it is
 ## Things I've Built
 * **SteamLensAI**: Started as a simple game recommendation system, ended up processing 400k reviews in 3 minutes because the data was too interesting to ignore.
 Now it gives game developers actionable feedback from player sentiment in **minutes**.... **GLORIOUS Distrbuted parallel processing!!**
 * **LocalPilotAI**: Built an offline AI coding assistant because i am not gonna write boilerplate code